anindyasdas/useful-tools/regex.md

 ```
 ### Regex 19:
 - Look around (Look ahead and look backward)
-- Look around do not consume characters in the string, but only assert whether a match is possible or not
+- Look around do not consume characters in the string, but only assert whether a match is possible or not.

 **Look Ahead**

 - The lookahead itself is not a capturing group.
 It is not included in the count towards numbering the backreferences.
 - In order to store the match of the regex inside a lookahead, one has to put capturing parentheses around the regex : (?=(regex))

 *positive look ahead*

 - It matchs something that is followed by something else eg. ol(?=k) it matches 'ol' that is followed by 'k' without making the capturing group 'k' as part of the match

 ```python